 The false information that Franz Paul Diters was a "military tailor" is obviously based on the account that his son gave in 1773, when he applied to the Empress for a predicate of nobility, a story he was to repeat in his autobiography.
 As far as the merits of his ancestors were concerned – an issue that was considered rather important – Ditters had not much to show.
 Therefore he had to exaggerate his father's military achievements, a procedure resembling that of Johann Heinrich Schmelzer, who, in his petition for ennoblement, presented his father as a hero of the Thirty Years' War, while all that could be proved so far is the fact that Daniel Schmelzer was a baker in Scheibbs.
 Ditters described his father as having been an artillery lieutenant colonel of the Austrian army who "not only held this rank until the end of his life", but also "on the occasion of the unrest in Bavaria went into battle, attesting to his unfailing loyalty to the crown by risking his property and his blood for his country".
 This military activity must have taken place in 1705 when Paul Diters was not yet working as tailor, much less as silk embroiderer.
 As a matter of fact, Paul Diters was just a gold and pearl embroiderer.
 In 1735 he successfully applied to the Court for an unpaid honorary post as "k.k.
 Theatral-Sticker", i.e. an embroiderer of stage costumes.

-Ditters von Dittersorf's coat of arms as officially approved in his certificate of nobilitation (ÖSTA, AVA, Adelsakten, 5 June 1773)
+Ditters von Dittersorf's coat of arms as officially approved by the Obersthofmarschallamt in his certificate of nobilitation (ÖSTA, AVA, Adelsakt Ditters, 5 June 1773)

 Carl Ditters was the eighth (not the seventh as given by Brauneis) of eleven (not ten) children of whom five reached adulthood and only two (the composer and his youngest sister Johanna Gambs) were still alive in 1784.
-He was born on 2 November 1739 in the so-called Freihaus auf der Laimgrube and baptized not "August Carl", but Johann Carl in St. Michael's (which until 1783 was the parish church of the suburbs Laimgrube and Mariahilf).
-The child received his first name Johann from his godfather Johann Baptist Vanderlin (or Vanderlehn) who also was a silk embroiderer.
+He was born on 2 November 1739 in the so-called Freihaus auf der Laimgrube and baptized not "August Carl", but Johann Carl in St. Michael's which, until 1783, was the parish church of the suburbs Laimgrube and Mariahilf.
+The child received its first name Johann from his godfather Johann Baptist Vanderlin (or Vanderlehn) who also was a silk embroiderer.
 Johanna Vanderlin died a widow on 13 May 1754.